ai-tex-rex/ai-tex-rex.github.io/CONTRIBUTING.md

 - Focus on the issue or topic at hand
 - Be patient with other community members

-Thank you for helping improve TeX-Rex!
+Thank you for helping improve tex-Rex!